Self-refuting statements are also called self-defeating statements.

 is "Truth is relative."
 Again, it's an absolute statement

 which in order to mean anything must be true.
-But if truth isn't absolute
+But if truth is relative, not absolute,

 do that themselves.
 However, they should be pointed out.
 Here's a few